Gerard Lysley Derriman

 Captain Gerard Lysley Derriman (January 1870 – 7 August 1915) was a British Army officer in the Grenadier Guards and chief constable of Shropshire Constabulary.
 He was an animal welfare campaigner known for his advocacy of humane slaughter.

 Biography

 Derriman was born in 1870.
 He was the eldest son of Admiral C. H. Derriman.
 He married Ruth Margaret in 1907.
-He joined the Grenadier Guards in 1889 and became captain in 1894.
+He joined the Grenadier Guards as a second lieutenant in November 1889 after graduating from the Royal Military College, Sandhurst, and became lieutenant in December 1893.
 He served in the South African War as staff captain for Imperial Yeomanry and the joined the Reserve of Officers in 1904.
-He was active in operations in Cape Colony, Orange River Colony and the Transvaal.
+He was promoted to captain in August 1904and was active in operations in Cape Colony, Orange River Colony and the Transvaal.
 He received the King's and Queen's medals with five clasps.
 Derriman was appointed the chief constable of Shropshire Constabulary on 2 September 1908.
 He re-joined his regiment in 1914 and was wounded in July, 1915.

 He died on 7 August 1915 from shrapnel wounds on the Western Front.
 Derriman is buried at the Le Treport Military Cemetery.
 He is commemorated upon the Shrewsbury Police Great War Memorial at their headquarters on Monkmoor Road.